abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter17.md

 a skillful way to work with it because once it comes up, it can feed into the proliferating mind.

-6\.
-What are the characteristics of our personalities?
+Q: What are the characteristics of our personalities?
 Are personalities conditioned by *kamma* and our family, culture, and nationality?
 How do I learn not to take mine as true and real?

-It’s the suffering: that’s how we learn to drop it and recognize the limitations, drawbacks, and pain involved.
+A: It’s the suffering: that’s how we learn to drop it and recognize the limitations, drawbacks, and pain involved.
 Certainly, personalities are conditioned by all that: past *kamma*, present *kamma*, family *kamma*, cultural *kamma*, nationality, gender, everything.
 It’s all part of the